HS-Datadesk/koronavirus-avoindata/README.md

 Testing related data is offered for Finland level in a timeseries (https://w3qa5ydb4l.execute-api.eu-west-1.amazonaws.com/prod/thlTestData) and the latest information on health carea area level (https://w3qa5ydb4l.execute-api.eu-west-1.amazonaws.com/prod/hcdTestData).

+**Update 8.2.2021**

+From (https://w3qa5ydb4l.execute-api.eu-west-1.amazonaws.com/prod/finnishVaccinationData) you can read the latest info on Finnish vaccinations.
+HS adds new data manually when THL has published new data.

 ## Data format